-Enable this option to automatically save a report for each data file.
-The report is automatically named using the Auto Save Report command.
-Saving occurs after any analysis has been performed, and again when moving to another batch item.
+Enable this option to save a report for each data file.
+The report is automatically named based on the name of the FCS file analyzed.
+Saving occurs after any analysis has been performed when moving to another batch item.
+Reports are saved in the Reports folder in the Output Path.